Medical Displays for PACS & Imaging Workstation Integrators

 Grayscale drift

-Small changes over time can impact consistency for diagnostic reading and comparison tasks.
+Small luminance shifts can reduce consistency for diagnostic reading and comparison tasks.

 Multi-monitor mismatch

-Inconsistent output across screens increases calibration time and support load.
+Inconsistent output across screens increases calibration effort and support load.

 Validation complexity

-Frequent changes can trigger additional documentation and system re-validation cycles.
+Frequent changes can trigger added documentation and re-validation work.

 Lifecycle instability

-Short-lived models can disrupt rollout plans for PACS display OEM programs.
+Short-lived models can disrupt rollout plans and long-term workstation programs.

-A display mismatch—especially in a diagnostic workstation display setup—often turns into: extra calibration time, added field support costs, and delays in rollout schedules.
+A display mismatch in a diagnostic workstation setup often increases calibration time, field support cost, and rollout delays.

 Typical outcomes when problems occur: